CJ-Research-Consortium/Comparative-Judgement-Research-Consortium/docs/meetings/2024-september.md

 title: September 2024
 ---

-# Comparative Judgement Users’ Day Meeting
+# The 2nd Comparative Judgement Users’ Day Meeting

 **Friday 20 September 2024, 11am to 4pm, reception from 10am**

 **De Montford University, 1 Richmond street**
-It’s the building with the red door, located on number 44 on this map (PDF).

 **Funded by the National Centre for Research Methods**